Start your journey to a world-class medical degree and gain a global perspective on modern medicine.

 SGU’s UK campus is led by resident faculty and administrators, with the added benefit of teaching support from visiting professors and Northumbria University faculty.

 Students can participate in the Early Clinical Exposure selective during their basic science years, engaging in a physician-shadowing experience at Queen Elizabeth Hospital in Gateshead, England.

 There are no special admission requirements to pursue medical school studies at SGU’s UK campus.
 You must meet the same standards as students who begin their MD at our campus in Grenada.
 Find out more on our general admission requirements page.

 SGU offers international students who intend to practice medicine in underserved areas the Global Medicine Scholarship based on financial need.

-United States citizens and permanent residents of the US who attend the KBTGSP program will not be eligible to receive USDOE loans in any part of their medical education at SGU (either in the KBTGSP program, 2nd year in Grenada or the clinical years).
-Student federal loan eligibility, for all foreign medical schools, is now dependent on taking the basic science portion of the program on the main campus.
+Special Note: United States citizens and US permanent residents who attend SGU’s UK campus will not be eligible to receive US Department of Education supported loans for any part of their medical education at SGU.
+US federal student loan eligibility is dependent on completing all of basic science years of the program on the Grenada campus.

-Just a 20-minute walk or a quick bus or Metro ride from the Northumbria University city campus, Trinity Square puts you in the heart of Newcastle.
-Most students are required to live in University housing for their entire year in the UK.
+Students enrolled at SGU’s program live together at the Trinity Square residence building.
+A twenty-minute walk or a quick Metro ride from the city campus, Trinity Square puts you in the heart of Newcastle.
+Most students are required to live in University housing while studying with SGU.